The fate of planetesimals formed at planetary gap edges: Simulations of the Solar System

 The planetesimals formed at Saturn's gap edge (the last three legend entries), begin to lose mass much later.
 The "light-blue" planetesimal sits on a low-eccentric orbit in between Jupiter and Saturn for $150\, \textrm{kyr}$, after which it obtains a strong kick and becomes a high-eccentric member of Jupiter's scattered disc.
 Its eccentricity continues to increase until it leaves the simulation domain, having lost 85\% of its mass.
 The "dark-blue" planetesimal is scattered onto a $4\, \textrm{au}$ orbit by Saturn, where it slowly becomes circularized.
 Once circularized, the relative velocity between the planetesimal and the gas turns to zero, and it remains in the same orbit until the end of the simulation.
 Finally, the "purple" planetesimal never enters the region interior to Saturn, but remains on a low-eccentric orbit in the outer part of the disc for the entire simulation.

 The mass loss tracks presented in Figure \ref{fig:ml_a_6plan_nominal_SS} are examples of what can happpen to a planetesimal in the simulation.
 In Figure \ref{fig:ml_a_nominal_SS} we present the mass loss and semimajor axis evolution for all planetesimals in the nominal simulation.
 The planetesimals formed at Jupiter's gap edge start to lose mass much earlier than those formed at Saturn's gap edge, and they generally lose mass at a faster rate.
 This is very much expected, mostly because the planetesimals form in a warmer part of the disc; but also because Saturn is of lower mass than Jupiter, and therefore does not scatter the planetesimals as strongly.
 Towards the end of the simulation, $\sim\!\!
 50\%$ of all planetesimals have become completely ablated.
+In Appendix \ref{Appendix: gapwidth} we show that placing the planetesimals further from the planet results in a delayed and slower ablation phase.

 From the plots that have been presented it is evident that mass loss due to ablation plays a major role in the evolution of planetesimals formed at planetary gap edges, at least for the parameters used in the nominal model.
 In Section \ref{subsect: SS param} we will investigate exactly how much mass is lost and where and compare that to simulations with varying planetary masses and disc parameters.